New Biden rules would limit arrest, deportation of migrants

 Department of Homeland Security Secretary Alejandro Mayorkas told reporters that the new policy was based on the reality that the U.S. can’t go after all people in the country without legal status and shouldn’t try because many “have been contributing members of our communities for years.”

 Authorities will be directed to focus on noncitizens who have crossed recently, defined as after Nov.
-1, 2020, or who determined to be a threat because of “serious criminal activity.”
+1, 2020, or who determined to be a threat because of national security or “serious criminal activity.”
 Homeland Security includes U.S. Immigration and Customs Enforcement and the Border Patrol.

 “We are requiring and frankly empowering our workforce, critically empowering our workforce, to exercise their judgment, their law enforcement judgment,” the secretary said.